robonexx/react_test_quiz/README.md

 All tests can be found in the /src/__test__ dir

+# Components and Features to include 💾

+Components:

+    - Header
+    Header with a title

+  - Quiz component
+  Handles state for currentQuiz, selectedAnswers and score, its is the wrapper for

+  - QuizHeader
+  Takes in the current quiz (question)

+  - QuizQuestions
+  passes the data to the quiz choice

+  - QuizChoice
+    This is where the inputs are for the radio inputs ex, li > with input and label, takes in props from data

 # Components and Features to include
 - Header (with a title)
-- Quiz component, handles state for currentQuiz, selectedAnswers and score, its is the wrapper for QuizHeader & QuizQuestions, passes the data

     - QuizHeader component is where the question is shown as title, passed in as props from data
     - QuizQuestion, handles submit and is a list wrapper for QuizChoices rendering the choices, passed in as props from data
 - QuizChoice component should contain a choice ex, li with input and label, takes in props from data

 // not ready yet...

-## Available Scripts

-In the project directory, you can run:
+### Getting started

 ```sh
 npm run start
 ```

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+### How to run test

 ```sh
 npm run test
 ```

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 There should be data for this project and I'll give it here to make it easier
 ```